roman-milk/roman-milk.github.io/frank-and.md

  "Frank?
 I've been calling for you.
 Why haven't you answered me?
 And what's this nonsense about a divorce?"

  I pushed the 'play' button on the recorder.
-Color drained from her face as she heard: Report_Story #4
+Color drained from her face as she heard: